Jeff Goldblum

-Goldblum made his acting film debut in Death Wish (1974) with early roles in California Split (1974), Nashville (1975), and Annie Hall (1977).
+Goldblum made his acting film debut in Death Wish (1974) with early small roles in California Split (1974), Nashville (1975), and Annie Hall (1977).
 He gained wider attention for his roles in Invasion of the Body Snatchers (1978), The Big Chill (1983), and The Fly (1986).
-In 1996 he received an Academy Award for Best Live Action Short Film nomination for Little Surprises.
+Since then, he has been best-known for his roles in several blockbuster franchises, such as Ian Malcolm in the Jurassic Park franchise, David Levinson in the Independence Day films, Grandmaster in the Marvel Cinematic Universe (MCU) films such as Thor: Ragnarok (2017) and more recently, as the Wizard of Oz in Wicked (2024) and Wicked: For Good (2025).

-His career had a resurgence with his roles in the Wes Anderson films The Life Aquatic with Steve Zissou (2004), The Grand Budapest Hotel (2014), and Isle of Dogs (2018).
-He's also known for his role as Grandmaster in the Marvel Cinematic Universe (MCU) films Guardians of the Galaxy Vol. 2 and Thor: Ragnarok (both in 2017) as well as the Disney+ series What If...?
-(2021).
+Frequent collaborator of director Wes Anderson, he has starred in his films The Life Aquatic with Steve Zissou (2004), The Grand Budapest Hotel (2014), Isle of Dogs (2018), and Asteroid City (2023).
+He is also known for independent films like Deep Cover (1991), Igby Goes Down (2002), and Adam Resurrected (2008).
+He has been nominated for an Academy Award for Best Live Action Short Film for Little Surprises (1996).

-He has also appeared in several TV series, including Will & Grace, for which he received a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination.
-He also appeared in Friends, Portlandia, and Inside Amy Schumer.
-He currently hosts his own series The World According to Jeff Goldblum (2019-present).
+He has also appeared in several TV series, including Will & Grace, for which he received a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination, as well as appeared in Friends, Portlandia, and Inside Amy Schumer.
+He hosted his own series, The World According to Jeff Goldblum (2019–2022).
 His jazz band released their first album, The Capitol Studios Sessions, in 2018.

 Early life

-Jeffrey Lynn Goldblum was born to Jewish parents in West Homestead, Pennsylvania, located just outside of Pittsburgh.
+Jeffrey Lynn Goldblum was born on October 22, 1952 to Jewish parents in West Homestead, Pennsylvania, located just outside of Pittsburgh.
 His mother, Shirley Jane Goldblum (née Temeles; October 30, 1926 – January 9, 2012), was a radio broadcaster who later ran a kitchen equipment and appliances sales firm; his father, Harold Leonard Goldblum (April 25, 1920 – February 23, 1983), was a physician and major in the U.S. Army during World War II.
-His family is from Russia and the Austro-Hungarian Empire, with roots in Starobin and Zolochiv.
+His family was from the Russian and Austro-Hungarian empires, with roots in Starobin (now Belarus) and Zolochiv (now Ukraine).
 He has a sister, Pamela, and an elder brother, Lee.
 His other brother, Rick, whom Goldblum has described as a "kind of hero of mine", died in 1971 at age 23 while travelling in Morocco, having contracted dysentery which led to kidney failure.
-Goldblum credits his interest in jazz music to Rick's influence while they were growing up.
+Goldblum, an accomplished jazz pianist, credits his interest in jazz music to Rick's influence while they were growing up.
 He has stated that his brother's early death made him "more focused" and gave him a determination to "save myself and survive".

-During his childhood, Goldblum attended an Orthodox synagogue and had a bar mitzvah ceremony.
-His family also celebrated Christmas, and he was raised to believe in Santa Claus.
-His parents were interested in show business.
+During his childhood, his parents were interested in show business.
 His father nearly studied acting before deciding to pursue medical studies, going on to become chief of medicine at a Pittsburgh hospital.
 Goldblum moved to New York City at 17 to become an actor.
-He worked on the stage and studied acting at the renowned Neighborhood Playhouse under the guidance of acting coach Sanford Meisner.
+He worked on the stage and studied acting at the Neighborhood Playhouse under the guidance of acting coach Sanford Meisner.
 He made his Broadway debut in the Tony Award-winning musical Two Gentlemen of Verona.
-He is an accomplished jazz pianist.